-If you use company data in rule blocks and you have users who are members of multiple companies, they will be treated as two distinct combinations of user and company:
+If you use company data in rule blocks and have chosen not to prioritize a single company you have users who are members of multiple companies, they will be treated as two distinct combinations of user and company:

 Important: Each ‘version’ of the user can proceed down a different variant in a split test.
 This means the same person may receive multiple variants.
 Read more about company data in series here.